bonukai/ts-rest-api/generator/README.md

-This is generator part of ts-rest-api, see [here](https://github.com/bonukai/ts-rest-api#readme) for full description
+This is generator part of typescript-routes-to-openapi, see [here](https://github.com/bonukai/typescript-routes-to-openapi#readme) for full description